dhruv6-6/pong-the-game/README.md

 to install python complete the installation of latest python version from here: https://www.python.org/downloads/

-to setup python enviroment with vs code refer to this link https://code.visualstudio.com/docs/languages/python
+to setup python enviroment with vs code refer to this link: https://code.visualstudio.com/docs/languages/python

 to install pygame refer to this page: